hipe/tmx/beauty_salon/test/25-crazy-town-magnetics/55-structured-node-via-node/README.md

 we changed the order of the categories of grammatical symbols from the order that the `parser` gem uses, for reasons. our order is presented in the [#here.d] last section of this document.

+## contextualizing preface :[#here.s2]

+although per #open [#007.B] this is currently a given, the test files sibling to this file target (conceptually) one specific version of the target language (or perhaps it is a superset of several versions). more precisely, it targets our targeting of one specific version of the remote ("vendor") library, which itself is targeting one specific version ..

+it is for this reason that we want this test branch node (folder) to happen somewhat after the more essential features of the grammar symbol modeling system.